 Are you or have you previously been a Meridium Foot user?
 If so, please share your insights with others looking at the Meridium as a possible prosthesis.

 We do not yet have a sufficient number of survey participants to publish fair and accurate results for the Meridium.

 As soon as we do, we’ll update this section.

 Considerations Before Buying a Meridium Foot

-What we can say is that, if you are in the market for a microprocessor ankle/foot, do yourself a favor and take them all for a test walk.
+What we can say is that, if you are in the market for a bionic foot/ankle, do yourself a favor and take them all for a test walk.
 The ankle accommodation and microprocessor strategies differ so significantly from one device to another that compatibility with the individual user may turn out to be the most important factor.

 Click here for more information on Ottobock.